405620294/iShape/README.md

 # iShape
-A project about just need user's basic information(gender, age, height, weight) and frontal photos to calculate the body fat rate
+A project about just need user's basic information(gender, age, height, weight) and frontal photos can calculate the body fat rate